bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 ## CHANGE LIST

-_A list of the changes that you plan to make in response to the reviews along with an estimation of the time you think the implementation of the changes will take._
+A list of the changes that we plan to make in response to the reviews along with an estimation of the time you think the implementation of the changes will take.

 We plan to make five sizeable changes: